 Store-operate Ca2+ channels gate Ca2+ entry into the cytoplasm in response to the depletion of Ca2+ from endoplasmic reticulum Ca2+ stores.
 The major molecular components of store-operated Ca2+ entry are STIM (stromal-interacting molecule) 1 (and in some instances STIM2) that serves as the endoplasmic reticulum Ca2+ sensor, and Orai (Orai1, Orai2 and Orai3) which function as pore-forming subunits of the store-operated channel.
 It has been known for some time that store-operated Ca2+ entry is shut down during cell division.
 Recent work has revealed complex mechanisms regulating the functions and locations of both STIM1 and Orai1 in dividing cells.

-Mechanisms for loss of SOCE during cell division
+Regulation of store-operated calcium entry during cell division